Elliptic461/attention-viz-demo/installationGuide/README.md

 # OpenFold and Attention Visualization Demo Setup

-This document provides instructions for setting up OpenFold and the Attention Visualization Demo in your environment.
+This document provides instructions for setting up OpenFold and the Attention Visualization Demo in your HPC environment.

 ## Prerequisites